Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 19:
 - By JigglypuffGD.

+ship 20:
+- By RetroAdvance64.

 ship 21:
 - By RetroAdvance64.
 - The Ship design although resembling the original in its shape, its more heavily themed into an occultist/eldritch-like beast.

+ship 22:
+- By RetroAdvance64.

 ship 23:
 - By CraZyboy6484.